cesheridan/textwins/README.md

 Texting adds carriage returns only when a text is intended as an executable command sent to a termwin, e.g. `ll` of a file.

 **Overridable defaults** in termwin creation are listed in 'GLOBAL VARS' further below.
-On a per-command basis, these can be overridden via 'args_hash' in calls to function **Texter(args_hash)**,  invoked from all texting commands.
+On a per-command basis, these can be overridden via 'rcvd_hash' in calls to function **Texter(count_prefix, rcvd_hash)**,  invoked from all texting commands.

 #### [N] Args & Receiver Windows
 The optional [N] args below are Vim count prefixes.
 In _textwins.vim_,  they **specify windows**, via either window #s within a tab, or window ids, which cross tabs.